 Yes.
 However, there are revisions.
 And reviewing it and general care in giving honor to the student’s work.

-Aviatrexx Premium Member about 1 month ago
+Aviatrexx Premium Member 2 months ago

 Mrs. Olsen should grade it.
 It’s only fair; she should have known it would create more work for him.
 His rewrite will probably deserve a better grade due to his review.
 This is a valuable lesson: the quality of your work increases with the effort you put into it.
 He obviously cares about that, but puts it off until time constraints limit it.
 His next lesson will be learning to recognize when the delta-effort expended will not result in a corresponding improvement of the end result.
 I’m still struggling with that one …